 A classroom climate that is positive, stimulating and energizing is a powerful way of maintaining both students and teachers motivation – and monitoring learner engagement is crucial in this sense.
-We intend to thoroughly explore this topic of motivation, as well as others which interconnect with establishing rapport, such as giving feedback, ensuring successful behavior and empathy.
+The speakers explore this topic of motivation, as well as others which interconnect with establishing rapport, such as giving feedback, ensuring successful behavior and empathy.

-We will also look into teachers’ roles and styles and how these affect the classroom general atmosphere - while still respecting and acknowledging our differences.
-This will be helpful in order to identify individual strengths and weaknesses, in addition to promoting reflection on current practices so as to make the most of the learning-teaching process.
+They also look into teachers’ roles and styles and how these affect the classroom general atmosphere - while still respecting and acknowledging our differences.
+This is helpful in order to identify individual strengths and weaknesses, in addition to promoting reflection on current practices so as to make the most of the learning-teaching process.

 Ana Francisca Gusso Rosado holds a B.A. in Languages from PUC-PR; a post-graduation course in English Studies from UFPR, an M. A. in Applied Linguistics (Phonology) from UFPR (Brazil) and a CELTA and the TKT modules 1, 2 and 3 from Cambridge University.
 She has been teaching English for 16 years and started teaching at Cultura Inglesa Curitiba in 2007, where she has also been working as a level monitor since 2009 and as an Academic Assistant.